Murder of Wang Lianying: Literature

 Several works of "news fiction" based on the case were published by the end of the year.
 On 1 July 1920, the World Book Company made a call for stories about Lianying and her murder.
-Four days later, it published The Tragic History of Lianying, advertised as delivering an illustrated and comprehensive recount of her life and career.
+Four days later, it published The Tragic History of Lianying, advertised as delivering an illustrated and comprehensive account of her life and career.
 By the end of the year, it had published two more books about the murder: A Secret History of Yan Ruisheng and The Autobiography of Yan Ruisheng.
 The latter, published before Yan's sentencing, provided a first-person narrative that denied culpability and highlighted the difficulties of prison life.
 Some of these publications were re-issued multiple times, with The Tragic History of Lianying known to have been reprinted as late as 1925.

 Other publishers also capitalized on the murder.
 An Account of the Murder of Lianying, Prime Minister of Flower Country, first announced on 1 July, provided a narrative of Lianying's life that was framed through Confucian values such as filial piety.
-This fifty-eight page booklet presented her as staying in prostitution only to support her family, and attributed her death to Yan feeling unrecognized for his contributions to her 1917 election.
+This fifty-eight-page booklet presented her as staying in prostitution only to support her family, and attributed her death to Yan feeling unrecognized for his contributions to her 1917 election.
 Two later books drew primarily from newspaper coverage but also included rumours: The Miserable History of Lianying and The Miserable History of Lianying, the Prime Minister of Flower Country.
 The former contained several dream sequences, including one in which Lianying foresees her own death, while the latter included the trial verdict in its entirety.

 Aside from such works, the literati of Shanghai produced an abundance of elegiac couplets praising Lianying's virtues, as well as various works of fiction.
 Surveying the newspaper coverage of the case, Jiang Xingpeng of Central China Normal University notes that one story had Lianying return to haunt a debtor, while another depicted her spirit in conversation with the deceased courtesan Lu Baoshen.
 Zhang Henshui's 1929 novel Two Stars in the Milky Way referenced the case, with the female protagonist Li Yueying becoming uncomfortable upon realizing that the movie star Yang Yiyun has brought her to the murder location for a romantic tryst.

 Theatre

 In contemporary Shanghai, stage adaptations of salacious news stories were common.
 (Note: As examples of such "current affairs dramas", Cheng (2024) provides The Death of Jiang Laowu (1920), about the suicide of a famed courtesan; and Huang Huiru and Lu Genrong (1928), a tragic love story.)
 Consequently, efforts were soon made to bring the murder to stage.
 In mid-September 1920, the Qianku Great World Theatre applied to the Shanghai Municipal Council for permission to perform its adaptation.
-This application was denied, and the Council subsequently issued an injunction against any stage adaptations.
+This application was denied, and the Council issued an injunction against any stage adaptations.
 This injunction was lifted in November 1920, following the executions of Yan Ruisheng and Wu Chunfang.